Vyral/base-template/_posts/2018-12-18-we-can-relate-to-you.md

 {% include pullquote.html %}

 The next time you’re searching for an agent, pick one who has gone through it themselves.
-Pick one who knows what it’s like to be inconvenienced, to negotiate, and to come out of the process in one piece. **They’ll know how you deserve to be treated and know how to help you.**
+Pick one who knows what it’s like to be inconvenienced, how to negotiate, and how to come out of the process in one piece. **They’ll know how you deserve to be treated and how to help you.**

 If you’re looking for an experienced agent, have any questions, or need more information, feel free to reach out to us.
 We look forward to helping you.